chandrasaptadeep7-cell/GPIO-programming-in-STM32F4-MCU-using-Baremetal-C-Register-level-/README.md

 ## Objective:
 To blink LED of Port B Pin 12 (On board pin B12) in almost 1 second delay.
 It is not accurate 1 second delay because here loop is used to create delay.
 ## Note:
-This Embedded C program is only for STM32F401CCU6 if you using some other MCUs it will  or may not work.
+This Embedded C program is strictly for STM32F401CCU6 if you using some other MCUs it will  or may not work.
 ## Hardware used:
 * STM32F401CCU6 Microcontroller
 * ST link V2